-- It is important to clean your nasal spray regularly, otherwise it may not wo - Remove the dust cap and gently pull off the nozzle. - Wash the nozzle and dust cap in warm water and then rinse under a runni - Do not try to unblock the nasal applicator by inserting a pin or other sharp and cause you not to get the right dose of medicine. - Allow the dust cap and nozzle to dry in a warm place. - Push the nozzle back onto the bottle and replace the dust cap. - The spray will need to be primed again with 2 sprays when first used after
+Cleaning: It is important to clean the nasal spray regularly; otherwise it may not work properly.
+Remove the dust cap and gently pull off the nozzle.
+Wash the nozzle and dust cap in warm water and then rinse under a running tap.
+Do not try to unblock the nasal applicator by inserting a pin or other sharp object as this will damage the applicator and cause you not to get the right dose of medicine.
+Allow to dry in a warm place.
+Push the nozzle back onto the bottle and replace the dust cap.
+The spray will need to be re-primed with 2 sprays when first used after cleaning.

-Adults (including geriatric patients) and children 12 years of age and older: The usual recommended dose for prophylaxis and treatment is two sprays (5 daily (total dose 200 micrograms).
-Once symptoms are controlled, dose reduc dose 100 micrograms) may be effective for maintenance.
+Adults (including geriatric patients) and children 12 years of age and older: The usual recommended dose for prophylaxis and treatment is two sprays (50 micrograms/spray) in each nostril once daily (total dose 200 micrograms).
+Once symptoms are controlled, dose reduction to one spray in each nostril (total dose 100 micrograms) may be effective for maintenance.

-If symptoms are inadequately controlled, the dose may be increased to a max nostril once daily (total dose 400 micrograms).
-Dose reduction is recommended
+If symptoms are inadequately controlled, the dose may be increased to a maximum daily dose of four sprays in each nostril once daily (total dose 400 micrograms).
+Dose reduction is recommended following control of symptoms.

-Clinically significant onset of action occurs as early as 12 hours after the first
+Clinically significant onset of action occurs as early as 12 hours after the first dose.

-Children between the ages of 2 and 11 years:

-The usual recommended dose is one spray (50micrograms/spray) in each nos 100 micrograms).
+Children between the ages of 2 and 11 years: The usual recommended dose is one spray (50 micrograms/spray) in each nostril once daily (total dose 100 micrograms).